open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.2/connectors/ml-model/mlflow/index.md

 ---
-title: Mlflow
+title: MLflow
 slug: /connectors/ml-model/mlflow
 ---

-# Mlflow
+# MLflow

-In this section, we provide guides and references to use the Mlflow connector.
+In this section, we provide guides and references to use the MLflow connector.

-Configure and schedule Mlflow metadata and profiler workflows from the OpenMetadata UI:
+Configure and schedule MLflow metadata and profiler workflows from the OpenMetadata UI:

 - [Requirements](#requirements)
 - [Metadata Ingestion](#metadata-ingestion)